Learning to Write YA: How I study Books for Young Readers

 From The Night Diary by Veera Hiranandani

-Written as diary entries, The Night Diary reads like a historical novel anchored in a specific period, but what really filled my notes was the emotion, how the story navigates fear and displacement in fragments.
-This book is brave in showing incompleteness.
-After all, young people don’t always have the full picture; they rely on overheard conversations, adult explanations, and adapting to whatever life gives them.
+Written as diary entries, The Night Diary reads like a historical novel rooted in a specific time period.
+Its emotional power comes from how the story moves through fear and displacement in fragments.
+This resonates strongly because young people do not always have the full picture.
+They rely on overheard conversations, adult explanations, and their ability to adapt to whatever life gives them

 From Merci Suárez Changes Gears by Meg Medina